Bruce Cook has been Area Director of Piano and World Music at Diablo Valley College since 1996.

 Among his 187 opus numbers (often tromped after Medieval/Renaissance practices on pre-existing works ranging from ancient Chinese sources to the musics of Igor Stravinsky, Crumb, and Philip Glass) may be counted 16 concerti, 23 operas, 31 song cycles, 9 symphonies, and a ten-hour work-in-progress on The Bible.
 Other notable works include The Twelve Fingers, Diocletian, Mary Variations (on Mary Had a Little Lamb), The Pied Piper of Hamelin, The Playboy of the Western World, The Vespers of 2010 (in homage to the 400th anniversary of the Claudio Monteverdi setting), and Sex and the Bible: The Opera (Part I).
 His Job: A Masque was recently revived in San Francisco, and he is presently writing his way through The Book of Psalms.

-From 1987 - 1992 Jon was signed as a songwriter and co-publisher with Famous Music, then a subsidiary of Paramount Corp.
-Jon's catalog contains over 280 songs with more than eighty songs in commercial release.
-Jon's songs have been recorded by an assortment of R&B and Pop acts including Peabo Bryson (BMG), Larry Graham (Capitol), Walter Beasley (Polygram), Will Clayton (Polygram), Joe Public (Sony), Starpoint (Elektra), Z' Looke (Orpheus/Capitol), Omar Chandler (MCA), Shades of Lace (Wing/Polygram), Street Fare (Atlantic), and Lenny Williams (Fantasy).
+Jon Bendich has worked professionally for the past forty years as a songwriter, producer, and percussionist in the SF Bay Area.
+In 1985 Jon formed his music publishing company Tortoise Feather Music.
+From 1987 - 1992 he was signed as a songwriter and co-publisher with Famous Music, now a subsidiary of Sony.
+To date, Jon's catalog contains over 280 songs with more than eighty songs commercially released.
+Jon's songs have been recorded by an assortment of Jazz, R&B and Pop acts including Peabo Bryson (BMG), Larry Graham (Capitol), Starpoint (Elektra), Walter Beasley (PolyGram), Will Clayton (PolyGram), Joe Public (Sony), Z' Looke (Orpheus/Capitol), Omar Chandler (MCA), Shades of Lace (Wing/PolyGram), Street Fare (Atlantic), Lenny Williams (Fantasy), and Ray Obiedo (Windham Hill).

-Jon has also recorded extensively as a studio musician.
-Jon can be heard as a featured percussionist on En Vogue's award winning triple platinum album, "Funky Divas," as well as on albums by Jesse Colin Young, Lenny Williams, Pete Escovedo, Ray Obiedo, Lady Bianca, Jules Broussard, Carl Lockett, Bill Bell, Lloyd Gregory, Luce, Sakai, and Jenna Mammina.
+From 1985 – to the present Jon has worked as a studio musician, and recorded extensively.
+As a featured percussionist, Jon’s work can be heard on En Vogue's award winning triple platinum album "Funky Divas," as well as on albums by Jesse Colin Young, Lenny Williams, Pete Escovedo, Ray Obiedo, Luce, Carl Lockett, Lady Bianca, Lloyd Gregory, Sakai and Jenna Mammina.
+As a percussionist, Jon has performed with Tito Puente, The Last Poets, George Duke & Stanley Clarke, Robben Ford, Gerald Albright, MC Hammer, Lisa Stansfield, Pete Escovedo, Ray Obiedo, John Handy, John Santos, and Frank McComb.

-Evocative, thoughtful, and creative are a few words to describe jazz pianist and composer Ben Flint.
-Growing up near Memphis, Tennessee, he became enamored of Jazz, Blues, and Gospel Music.
+Ben Flint grew up near Memphis, Tennessee where he became enamored of Jazz, Blues, and Gospel Music.
 He attended University of Memphis and the prestigious Berklee College of Music on full scholarship.
 After completing his degree at Berklee College of Music, he returned to the South to resume his music career.
-Ben began by conducting musical productions and teaching at the University of Memphis.
-While in Memphis, he landed a keyboard position with Isaac Hayes.
-Working with Isaac afforded Ben the opportunity to travel to Australia, Europe, The Middle East, and all over the United States.
-Ben has appeared with Mr. Hayes on television shows such as Good Morning America, the Today show and Late Night w/ David Letterman.
-He has also performed at the Montreaux Jazz Festival, North Sea Jazz Festival, as well as the Montreal and Brazil's Free Jazz festivals.
-As Hayes' keyboardist, he appeared in the documentary movie "Only the Strong Survive".
+He began by conducting musicals and teaching at the University of Memphis.
+While in Atlanta, he landed the keyboard position with Isaac Hayes.
+Working with Isaac afforded Ben the opportunity to travel the world and make appearances on such television shows as Good Morning America, the Today show and Late Night w/ David Letterman.
+As Hayes' keyboardist, he appeared in the documentary movie "Only the Strong Survive”.
 Currently, Ben lives in the Bay Area.
 He teaches choir and jazz combo at Diablo Valley College.
-In addition, he has been the Artistic Director for the Oakland Jazz Choir for the past 5 years.
-His first CD, 'Onyx' was released in 1998 on the One Truth label.
-Since then, he has been featured on Ellen Robinson's two CD's, "On My Way to You" and 'Mercy' as both pianist and arranger.
-With longtime collaborator Gerard Harris, he cofounded the group World Soul Project in 2004.
-Their first CD, self titled, was released in 2004.
-The second CD, "Spirit Talk", hit the airwaves in 2011.
+In addition, he has been the Artistic Director for the Oakland Jazz Choir for the past 8 years.
+He has released three original music CD’s since 2000.
+Other artists Ben has played for include Grammy winner Ledisi, Cece Peniston, Mark Murphy and Sheila Jordan.

 Julie Homi, born in London, England, and raised in the American midwest, is a classically trained pianist/keyboardist who has toured with Robert Palmer, Martin Page, Maria Muldaur, Angela Bofill, Kalani, Tracy Chapman, Shirley Bassey, Peter Cetera, Holly Near, and Yanni for whom she performed during his Dare to Dream, Yanni Live the Symphony Concerts 1993 and 1994 concert tours, and appears on the Yanni Live at the Acropolis video and CD.
 She played keyboards on the national tour of Peter Pan starring Cathy Rigby and the San Francisco engagements of The Lion King and Mamma Mia!.
 She was also music director and keyboardist for Menopause the Musical.